daisy/pipeline-framework/assembly/src/main/resources/README.txt

 6. Documentation
 -------------------------------------------------------------------------------

 	Usage: dp2 command [options]

-help				Shows this message or the command help

 	Script commands:

+	dtbook-to-zedai			Transforms DTBook XML into ZedAI XML. zedai-to-epub3			Transforms a ZedAI (DAISY 4 XML) document into an EPUB 3 publication.
 	daisy202-to-epub3		Transforms a DAISY 2.02 publication into an EPUB3
 							publication.
-upgrade-dtbook		Upgrade a DTBook document from version 1.1.0, 2005-1, or
-					2005-2 to version 2005-3.
-merge-dtbook		Merge 2 or more DTBook documents. dtbook-to-zedai		Transforms DTBook XML into ZedAI XML. dtbook-to-epub3		Converts multiple dtbooks to epub3 format zedai-to-epub3		Transforms a ZedAI (DAISY 4 XML) document into an EPUB 3
+	dtbook-to-epub3			Converts multiple dtbooks to epub3 format
-					publication.

-Advanced commands:
+	General commands:

+	halt				Stops the WS
+	delete				Deletes a job
-result				Gets the zip file containing the job results halt				Stops the WS delete				Deletes a job jobs				Shows the status for every job status				Shows the detailed status for a single job
+	result				Gets the zip file containing the job results jobs				Shows the status for every job status				Shows the detailed status for a single job help				Shows this message or the command help version				Shows version and exits

+	To list the global options type:  	dp2 help -g
-To get help for a command write: dp2 help COMMAND
+	To get help for a command type:  	dp2 help COMMAND

 The Web service API is documented on the Pipeline 2 development wiki: